lisa-lumos/Tableau/README.md

 - the upper and lower quartiles located near the top and bottom as "whiskers".

 Note that the IQR (InterQuartile Range) captures data that's 1.5 times the middle 50% of data, which sometimes results in values outside the whisker.
 Therefore it is a good plot for seeing outliers.

+### Trend lines and forecasts
+You can use trend lines to make predictions about your data.

+You can build forecasts in your views using Tableau Desktop.
+Tableau Desktop provides built-in statistical models to forecast your data, including models that account for seasonality and trends.

+### User parameters to swap measures

 ## 🏷 Multiple data sources
 There are many ways to combine data in Tableau.
 Relationships are the default method.